KMKfw/kmk_firmware/docs/keys.md

 # Keys

 > NOTE: This is not a lookup table of key objects provided by KMK.
 That listing
-> can be found in `keycodes.md`, though that file is not always kept up to date.
+> can be found in `keycodes.md`.
+It's probably worth a look at the raw source if
-> It's probably worth a look at the raw source if you're stumped: `kmk/keys.py`.
+> you're stumped: `kmk/keys.py`.

-This is a bunch of documentation about how physical keypresses translate to events (and the lifecycle of said events) in KMK.
+This is a bunch of documentation about how physical keypress translate to events (and the lifecycle of said events) in KMK.
 It's somewhat technical, but if you're looking to extend your keyboard's functionality with extra code, you'll need at least some of this technical knowledge.